tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 Applications MUST use external PSKs that adhere to the following requirements:

-1. Each PSK MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
+1. Each PSK MUST be derived from at least 128 of entropy and MUST be at least 128-bits long unless the TLS handshake is being used with a separate key establishment mechanism such as a Diffie-Hellman exchange.
 This recommendation protects against passive attacks using exhaustive search of the PSK.
 1. Each PSK MUST NOT be shared between with more than two logical nodes.
 As a result, an agent